Meterwhite/KeyPathExtension/README.md

 ```

 ## <a id="KeysAccessor"></a> KeysAccessor
-### Use Keysaccessor to access multiple paths at once.The returned results are placed sequentially in the array
+### Use Keysaccessor to access multiple paths at once.The returned results are placed sequentially in the array.多键访问，返回按顺的数组
 -  Discussion : Predicate, Subkey, Regkey are disable in KeysAccessor!In addition,and the nil value will be replaced by NSNull.
 * Expressions :`{...}`
 ```objc